• Skip to primary navigation

 Mint tea with lemon poured into a glass.

-Making herbal tea, whether hot or iced can be a great way to use all your herbal bounty in the summer.
-Of course, you can dry your herbs and use them during the cold winter months when a hot cup of tea really hits the spot.
+Making herbal tea, whether hot or iced, can be a great way to use all your herbal bounty during the summer.
+Of course, you can dry your herbs and brew them during the cold winter months too, when a hot cup of tea really hits the spot.

 Newsletter Signup